bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ================================

 In this workshop, we will work with common tools to process and analyze cancer sequencing data.
 Using the command line we will analyze DNA sequencing from the whole genome.
 The focus of this workshop will be on calling single nucelotide variants, insertion, deletions (commonly referred to as SNV/indels) as well as calling copy-number variations (CNVs).
-We will also annotate SNV & CNV files, such that we will known the functional conseqeunce of these variants.
+We will also annotate SNV & CNV files, such that we will known the functional consequence of these variants.

 Data Source:
 we will be working on the [CageKid](https://www.cnrgh.fr/cagekid/) samples from Module3.